tessogamba/retail-analytics-tableau/README.md

 Five interactive visualisations answering key business questions:

-- **Monthly Revenue Trend** — How does revenue change month over month?
+- **Monthly Revenue Trend**: How does revenue change month over month?
-- **Top 10 Customers by Lifetime Value** — Who are the highest value customers?
+- **Top 10 Customers by Lifetime Value**: Who are the highest-value customers?
-- **Order Status Breakdown** — What proportion of orders are complete vs. returned?
+- **Order Status Breakdown**: What proportion of orders are complete vs. returned?
-- **Revenue by Payment Method** — Which payment methods drive the most revenue?
+- **Revenue by Payment Method**: Which payment methods drive the most revenue?
-- **Customer Order Frequency** — How many orders do customers typically place?
+- **Customer Order Frequency**: How many orders do customers typically place?

 ## Data Source